Opens on Monday 15th June 2020

-Although this Harlequin Gallery exhibition will not be entirely made up of ceramics associated with the Leach Pottery, I thought it appropriate if the gallery attempted to pay homage to the pottery that marked the beginning of the studio pottery movement in this country.
-To this end we have brought together a selection of work by what we consider to be the best and most significant potters that worked at the Leach pottery over the years for your consideration.
-More details to follow………………………………..
+This Harlequin Gallery exhibition will consist of ceramics made at the pottery, together with examples made by potters associated with the Leach Pottery.
+We thought it appropriate for the Harlequin to attempt to pay homage to the pottery that marked the beginning of the studio pottery movement in this country.
+To this end we have brought together a selection of work by what we consider to be the best and most significant potters that worked at the Leach Pottery over the years for your consideration.

-The exhibition was planned to open at 11 am on Friday 3rd April but it will now be postponed and the new opening date advertised in due course.
+The exhibition was planned to open on Friday 3rd April in the usual manner but was postponed because of the current situation.

 Following careful consideration, it has to been decided that, for the foreseeable future, exhibitions will take place online but it is hoped that viewing/collection can be arranged by appointment.